thatoddmailbox/go-resvg/README.md

 For other platforms, you'll need to:

-1. Compile resvg as a static library
+1. Compile resvg as a static C library
 2. Place the library in `bin/{platform}/`
 3. Update the cgo directives accordingly